How Often Should You Water a Pothos? A Practical Guide

 What changes the frequency

 Light.
-A pothos in bright indirect light drinks noticeably faster than one in a dim corner.
+A pothos in bright indirect light photosynthesises and drinks noticeably faster than one in a dim corner.
+Brighter spot, more frequent watering.

 Pot material.
-Terracotta is porous and dries soil faster than plastic or glazed ceramic.
+Terracotta is porous and wicks moisture out through its walls, so it dries soil faster than plastic or glazed ceramic.
+The same plant in terracotta needs water sooner.

 Pot size.
 A plant in an oversized pot sits in a large volume of slow-drying soil, which raises the rot risk.
 Pot up only one size at a time.

-If you see limp leaves, check the soil before reacting.
+If you see limp or curling leaves, check the soil first.
 Limp plus dry means water.
 Limp plus wet means stop watering and read our guide on saving an overwatered plant.